 Lockdown Food with Helen Garlick

-I am putting this section together during Coronovirus lockdown.
-We are looking at food and assembling meals in a different way, disregarding recipe books and using ingredients that that we may have disparaged in the past.
+Helen Garlick started this series during the first Coronovirus lockdown, as we looked at food and assembled meals in a different way, disregarding recipe books and using ingredients that that we may have disparaged in the past.
 New in: extracts from A Woman in the Polar Night.